 A very substantial governance achievement was the setting up of the Burrinja IAC - Indigenous Advisory Committee.
-The IAC will help to establish serious protocols and guide Burrinja's work along the Museum and Gallery Road map.
-This work is both important for the long term development of Burrinja within the local community as well as its established collections and future potential exhibitions.
-This will help Burrinja create an Aboriginal presence across the Yarra Ranges.
-It will also help developing Aboriginal Artists and hopefully establish a community base with the McLeod Collection becoming a powerful means of engaging with diverse communities locally and more broadly.
+The IAC will help to establish serious protocols and guide Burrinja's work along a landmark roadmap document developed by the Australian Museums and Galleries Association, First Peoples: Enhancing Indigenous Engagement in Museums and Galleries.
+This work is both important for the long term development of Burrinja within the local community as well as its established collections and future potential exhibitions and programs.
+This will help Burrinja create an Aboriginal presence across the Yarra Ranges, develop Aboriginal artists and establish a community base with both the McLeod Gift Collection and its own Burrinja Collection becoming a powerful means of engaging with diverse communities locally and more broadly.